 Rules for Players, Parents and Rye Ranger Families

-2020 continues to be a year none of us expected, but the Rye Rangers are committed to providing our players and families a safe, healthy and rewarding hockey experience.
-Now that we have completed the first month of the season, we have revised our COVID-19 protocols to reflect what we have learned.
-The rules and procedures below have been established to help maintain as safe an environment as possible during Rye Rangers hockey sessions and to comply with the rules imposed by the Department of Health and the rinks where we practice and play.
+As we did throughout the season last year, we have updated our COVID-19 protocols to reflect current accepted standards.
+The updated rules and procedures below have been established to help maintain as safe an environment as possible during Rye Rangers hockey sessions.
 Remember, we are guests at the rinks where we play, in particular Rye Country Day School, and our strict adherence to these Rules will ensure that we continue to have the opportunity to use these facilities.

 Coaches will continue to enforce these protocols, but please do not wait for coaches or others to call out non-compliance.
 Every member of the Rye Rangers community is empowered to help us enforce these rules.
 If you see a player or coach not following our policies, please say something to them immediately.
 Each player's and family's compliance with these rules will go a long way to ensuring that we can continue to play hockey.